GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## Summary

 At this point everything is working, including using Envoy to handle round-robining traffic between our several Flask apps.
-We can use `kubectl scale` to easily change the number of instances of Flask apps we’re running, and we have a platform to build on for resilience and observability.
+You can use `kubectl scale` to easily change the number of instances of Flask apps you're running, and you have a platform to build on for resilience and observability.
 Overall, Envoy makes for a pretty promising way to add a lot of flexibility without a lot of pain.